-Timothy Spall—a veteran of Leigh’s films—plays this eccentric, determined London bohemian like a bronchial, cantankerous, randy old toad with back ache.
-He grunts and grimaces and gropes his way through life.
-He talks like a market trader after a crash course in literary classics.
-Leigh, meanwhile, explores Turner’s life unburdened by any sense of purpose other than an intense, contagious fascination with this man, his work and, increasingly, the inevitable, slow, irresistible trudge towards death.
+Timothy Spall—a veteran of Leigh’s films—plays this eccentric, determined London bohemian like a bronchial, cantankerous, randy old toad with a bad back.
+He grunts and grimaces and gropes through life.
+Leigh, meanwhile, explores Turner’s life unburdened by any sense of purpose other than an intense, contagious fascination with this man, his work and, increasingly, the inevitable, slow, irresistible trudge toward death.

 All of this is engrossing and evocative, and the sense of time, place and period is unusual and beguiling.
 But what makes Mr. Turner doubly fascinating is the mystery at its heart: What defines an artist’s relationship with his or her subject?
 Can it be explained?
 Can you trace clear lines between the creator and the work?
 They’re impossible questions.
-So what Leigh does is sketch the emotional ties between Turner and the places (less frequently the people) he paints.
+So what Leigh does is sketch the emotional ties between Turner and the places he paints (less frequently, the people).
 He bursts into tears while sketching a young prostitute.
 He ties himself to the mast of a ship in the rain.
-He strides across a hilltop ruin as five wild horses gallop past.
+He strides across a hilltop ruin as five wild horses gallop by.

 Our sense of what inspires Turner as an artist comes less from watching him work (the film is pleasingly light on scenes of the artist at his easel) than from a series of astonishing, time-stopping shots of land and sea.
-The film's opening sees two women walking along a canal in the Low Countries.
-Later, we see waves lapping against a beach and cliffs.
 Leigh and his cinematographer Dick Pope essentially create a series of filmed paintings that celebrate the spirit of Turner’s work, and these reflective, quiet moments have great power.

-Mr. Turner is a long-cherished project for Leigh.
-It’s impossible not to equate the ideas in the film about working and living as an artist as reflections on the filmmaker’s existence: finding time for a personal and family life; negotiating patronage; feeling strongly about the work of contemporaries; tolerating critics intellectualizing your work.
+Mr. Turner is a long-cherished project for the director.
+It’s impossible not to equate the ideas in the film about working and living as an artist with reflections on the filmmaker’s existence: finding time for a personal and family life; negotiating patronage; feeling strongly about the work of contemporaries; tolerating critics intellectualizing your work.
 But if Leigh is in some ways holding up a mirror to himself, that doesn’t distract from the larger mirror he holds up to Turner and his time.

 Not only do we end up with a vivid, surprising and soulful sense of one artist, but Leigh also offers us a commanding view of a city, London, and country at the dawn of the modern age—and of a man being overtaken by new technologies such as photography and the railways.
 As ever with Leigh, Mr. Turner addresses the big questions with small moments.
 It’s an extraordinary film, all at once strange, entertaining, thoughtful and exciting.